Choosing the ideal construction

 We have already had a look at the basic breakdown in the two most commonly used options widely available today, and why one might seem a better fit for you than another PU/PE vs EPS/Epoxy

 Now we will have a look (in no particular order) at a few of the different construction methods and what they mean to your boards characteristics.

 In the DHD Surfboards factory with shaper Darren Handley.

-Future Flex is essentially the use of carbon fiber parabolic reinforced rails, which means carbon wraps on the rails around the whole board.
-This is combined with a high density EPS stringer-less blank and glassed with a very high quality Epoxy resin and quad-axial fiberglass cloth.
+Future Flex is essentially the use of carbon fibre parabolic reinforced rails, which means carbon wraps on the rails around the whole board.
+This is combined with a high density EPS stringer-less blank and glassed with a very high quality Epoxy resin and quad-axial fibreglass cloth.